 Maximum length of stay of lodgers- two weeks

 Telecommunications Towers: provided that all requirements of Section 6.03 of this Resolution are met.

+Owners or developers of a model home may erect one sign not exceeding forty-eight (48) square feet per side advertising said subdivision, development or tract.

 Section 7.04 – PROHIBITED USES